liip/bootstrap-blocks-wordpress-plugin/readme.txt

 Starting with this version the plugin only supports WordPress versions >= 5.3.
 This step was needed to be able to catch up with the current development practices and remove a lot of deprecations.

+* **Breaking Change** [CHANGE] The default Bootstrap version is now `5.x`.
+Please check in the settings if your using the appropriate version of Bootstrap after updating to this release.
 * **[COMPATIBILITY] Dropped support for WordPress < 5.3.** Please update your website if you still would like to receive updates for this plugin.
 * [FEATURE] Added block.json meta file to describe and register blocks (supported in WordPress >= 5.8).
 * [CHANGE] Rewrite all blocks to functional components.